Aidar5/nattoeng/docs/source/book/07_files/4_close.rst

 .. note::
     In real life, the most common way to close files is use of ``with`` construction.
 It’s much more convenient way than to close file explicitly.
 But since you can also find the ``close`` method in life, this section discusses how to use it.

-After you complete the file you have to close it.
-In some cases, Python can close the file itself.
+After you finish working with file you have to close it.
+In some cases Python can close the file itself.
 But it’s best not to count on it and close the file explicitly.

 ``close()``
 ^^^^^^^^^^^

-The close method met in `File writing  <./3_write.md>`__ section.
+The close() method met in `File writing  <./3_write.md>`__ section.
 It was there to make sure that the content of the file was written on disk.

 For this, Python has a separate ``flush()`` method.